Note

 cd PythonSample

-dotnet run --project PythonSample.AppHost/PythonSample.AppHost.csproj
+dotnet run --project ./PythonSample.AppHost/PythonSample.AppHost.csproj

-Prepare a Python project
+Prepare a Python app

 From your previous terminal session where you created the .NET Aspire solution, create a new directory to contain the Python source code.